Living in Staunton, VA

 The saying is true: Virginia really is for lovers.
 That is, lovers of art, history, and nature and everyone who loves the warmth of community life blended with big-town advantages.
 Perhaps no place epitomizes all of this more than Staunton, Virginia.

 Things to Do and See

 You'll find that each Staunton neighborhood is rich in experiences.
-Staunton was voted one of Smithsonian Magazine's "Best Small Towns in America" and it shows.
-This is a walking city with shops, art galleries and restaurants in a charming downtown.
-The American Shakespeare Center and Blackfriars Playhouse -- a recreation of Shakespeare's indoor theater -- presents the best of the Bard and other greats.
-Sample wine at a nearby winery after a stroll through the vineyard, enjoy the local microbreweries and discover the freshest fruits and veggies along the Fields of Gold Farm Trail.
+This is a walking city with shops, art galleries, and restaurants in a charming downtown.
+A recreation of Shakespeare's indoor theater, the American Shakespeare Center and Blackfriars Theatre presents the best of the Bard and other greats.
+Sample wine at a nearby winery after a stroll through the vineyard, enjoy the local microbreweries, and discover the freshest fruits and veggies along the Fields of Gold Farm Trail.

 Living in Staunton, Virginia, is living in the midst of history.
 President Woodrow Wilson was a local boy, and you can tour his birthplace and admire his snappy Pierce-Arrow limousine at the Woodrow Wilson Presidential Library & Museum.
 Travel the Wilderness Road, which originally opened up the country beyond the Appalachians.
 Civil War sites also abound.